Sign up for our FREE 8-week course to get on the property ladder.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Family trusts are a common instrument used to invest in property.
 They can be an effective way to share profits among family members, as well as to minimise tax liability and protect a family's assets.
+If you wish to set up a trust you need a trust deed and an ABN.
+You should also consider getting legal advice when setting one up.

 What is a family trust?